Providing financial help for youth and families to address emotional and behavioral health challenges

 - Rett syndrome.

-If insurance or another program can’t pay for necessary services, and parents cannot afford them, the Johnson County FOCUS ON YOUTH FUND can help pay for the following types of services:
+If insurance or another programs can’t pay for necessary services, and parents cannot afford them, the Johnson County Focus on Youth Fund can help pay for the following types of services:

 - Screening, assessment, and evaluations

 - Individual, group, and family therapy

 - Other: contact the Program Assistant with questions about services that are not listed.